Chris Plys: Career

 After winning gold at the 2018 Olympics, Tyler George, who had moved to Shuster's team, took a hiatus from curling, and Plys replaced him at third.
 Team Shuster then won the 2019 national championships and represented the US at the 2019 World Men's Curling Championship, where they finished in fifth place.
 They defended their United States title at the 2020 United States Men's Championship, defeating Rich Ruohonen in the final to finish the tournament undefeated.
 The national title would have earned Team Shuster a spot at the final Grand Slam of the season, the Champions Cup, as well as the chance to represent the United States at the 2020 World Men's Curling Championship, but both events were cancelled due to the COVID-19 pandemic.

 Team Shuster represented the United States at the 2021 World Men's Curling Championship, which was played in a fan-less bubble in Calgary due to the ongoing COVID-19 pandemic.
 There, the team led the U.S. to a 10–3 round robin record, in third place.
 They played Switzerland in the playoffs, in a game which was delayed a day due to some curlers initially testing positive (including Plys himself) for the virus, but later testing negative (it was later revealed that they were all false positives).
 In the game, Switzerland, skipped by Peter de Cruz, beat the Americans to advance to the semifinals.

 Personal life

-Plys is self-employed.
-As of 2021, he is engaged.
+Plys is the owner of Plys Superior Consulting.
+As of 2025, he is engaged.